katasc22/iaweb24-mmd-generator/README.md

 ```
 npx tauri init
 ```
-## - Set the name of the app
+ - Set the name of the app to "skyline" (for example)
-## - Set the name of the window
+ - Set the name of the window (whatever you like)
-## - Set the path to `../dist/public`
+ - Set the path to `../dist/public`
-## - Let the rest as teh default
+ - Let the rest as the default

 ## Step 4: Change Identifier
-Change the identifier name in tauri.config.json as something else, such as `com.skyline.dev`
+Change the identifier 'name' in src-tauri/tauri.conf.json as something else, such as `com.skyline.dev`

 ## Step 5: Build Tauri
 ```